dfe-analytical-services/schools-workforce-benchmarking/README.md

 `Packrat bootstrap successfully completed.
 Restarting R and entering packrat mode...`

 5. Open the UI.R or Server.R file and hit Run App.

+## Project Structure

+Throughout the project code is modulated and all files are in relevant sub folders.
+Chunks of code are loaded using `source("script_name.R")`.
+This allows code to be reused and split into manageable scripts.

+### Data folder

+This folder contains the data for the tool.

+- **Characteristics.csv** - list of the school characteristics and corresponding phase type
+- **characteristics_match.csv** - list of characteristics and the type of match for creating subset of similar schools
+- **deploy_sfr_2016.csv** - raw data for the tool (includes workforce data and school characteristics)

+### packrat folder

+Contains the packages and keeps the versions contained.

+### R folder

+This folder contains all of the R scripts that make up the project.

+- **functions.R** - contains functions to create subset of similar schools and generate charts
+- **load_datasets.R** - loads the raw data into the app
+- **t1_Report.Rmd** - creates downloadable report for similar schools charts
+- **t2_Report.Rmd** - creates downloadable report for individual schools charts

+### tests folder

+Contains R scripts to test that the similar schools function and the app itself are running correctly and accurately

+### www folder

+Contains DfE logo image, Google Analytics tracking code and script to add extra functionality to app.

+## Data Sources

+The majority of the data is from the 2016 School Workforce Census.

+The school characteristics data are from various external publications including:
+- School Census
+- Pupil Absence data
+- Peformance Tables
+- Ofsted